clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 If you have an existing :file:`.config` file from an old kernel, copy it
    into the working directory as :file:`.config` for comparison.
-   Otherwise, generate a base kernel configuration.
+   Otherwise, use the |CL| kernel configuration file as template

    .. code-block:: bash

-      make defconfig

-   This will create a  :file:`.config` file within the working directory containing default values for the linux version.
+      cp ~/clearlinux/packages/linux/config .config

 #.
 Make any desired changes to the :file:`.config` using a kernel